stfbk/mig-t/doc/language.md

 The message operations are operations to be done on the intercepted message in an operation.
 The syntax contains always the `from` tag, which specifies the message section where to search to do the given action (url, body, head).
 Then we have the possible actions:

-- `decode parameter` where you can decode and do things on a parameter, see dedicated section
 - `remove match word` it removes the matched string, can be fed with a regex
 - `remove parameter` with value the name of the parameter to be removed.
 A variant of the previous, it removes the parameter searched with its value
 - `edit` edits the given parameter's value, the tag `in` specifies in what has to be edited